markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-overview.md

 By default, the Diagnostic Data Viewer shows you up to 1 GB or 30 days of data (whichever comes first) for Windows diagnostic data.
 Once either the time or space limit is reached, the data is incrementally dropped with the oldest data points dropped first.

 > [!Important]
-> Note that if you have [Office diagnostic data viewing enabled](#view-office-diagnostic-data), the Office data history is fixed at 1 GB and cannot be modified.
+> If you have [diagnostic data viewing enabled](#view-microsoft-365-apps-and-microsoft-office-diagnostic-data) for Microsoft 365 Apps and Microsoft Office, their data history is fixed at 1 GB and cannot be modified.

 **Modify the size of your data history**